wiesenfa/challengeR/README.md

 devtools::install_github("wiesenfa/challengeR", dependencies = TRUE)
 ```

+If you are asked whether you want to update installed packages and you
+type “a” for all, you might need administrator rights to update R core
+packages.
+You can also try to type “n” for updating no packages.
+If you
+are asked “Do you want to install from sources the packages which need
+compilation?
+(Yes/no/cancel)”, you can safely type “no”.

+If you get *Warning messages* (in contrast to *Error* messages), these
+might not be problematic and you can try to proceed.

 # Terms of use

 Licenced under GPL-3.
 If you use this software for a publication, cite